Ozmodiar/nodesinblock/README.txt

 by visiting administer -> settings -> nodesinblock -> queue or via the link/tab which every node presents you.

-You can add extra options in the select box by tweaking the variable 'nodesinblock_visibility_extra_options' which by default returns an empty array.

 Theming
 -------
 Every node in the block can be rendered as a teaser or page.
 An extra property is also added to